nodesource/distributions/OLDER_DISTROS.md

 Two such examples that highlight this situation are the Debian Wheezy and Ubuntu Precise releases.
 Both are still currently receiving security updates.
 However, the versions of the `C++` compilers that each ships with are not modern enough to build the current iterations of the V8 Javascript engine.

-In order to get around this issue, we build the packages for Debian Wheezy with [clang-3.4](http://clang.llvm.org/), and the packages for Ubuntu Precise use a [backported gcc-4.8](https://launchpad.net/~ubuntu-toolchain-r/+archive/ubuntu/test).
+In order to get around this issue, we build the packages for Debian Wheezy with [clang-3.4](http://clang.llvm.org/).
+Ubuntu Precise ships with [clang-3.4](http://clang.llvm.org) available, so we use that instead of GCC.

 The relevant bits of our build scripts to install the needed compilers looks like this: